 If the DEA presents an administrative search warrant to conduct a DEA audit or inspection, the registrant must comply.
 Refusal to comply is grounds for arrest.
 If you receive a DEA administrative search warrant, you should contact our attorneys immediately.
 Our attorneys are experienced in handling DEA investigations and enforcement actions and can give you immediate advice to help protect you, your practice, and your DEA registration.

+Call Chapman Law Group now for a free consultation with our seasoned team of DEA defense attorneys.
 Our attorneys are experienced in defending DEA registrants both during DEA investigations and in subsequent DEA actions.
 We are dedicated to helping practitioners, pharmacies, distributors, and other registrants protect their DEA registration.
-Our goal is not only to protect the DEA registration of our clients, but also to protect their other professional licenses, their career, and their reputation from damage that DEA investigations and allegations of noncompliance can cause.
+Our goal is not only to protect the DEA registration of our clients, but also to protect their other professional licenses, their career, and their reputation from damage that investigations and allegations of noncompliance can cause.
 We know you work hard for your license and your career, and we will work hard to help you protect it.